Frappé coffee: Frothy top

-The spray-dried instant coffee used to make a frappé contains nearly no oil and this allows the frappé's characteristically thick layer of foam to form.
-Frappé foam is similar to crema, the foam found in espresso, but thicker and longer lasting due to its oilless composition.
+The spray-dried instant coffee used to make a frappé contains nearly no oil; this allows the frappé's characteristically thick layer of foam to form.
+Frappé foam is similar to crema, the foam found in espresso, but thicker and longer-lasting due to its oilless composition.
 It is a three-phase colloid of air bubbles, coffee solids, and water.
 Depending on the initial size of the foam's bubbles and the frappé's sugar content, water drains from the foam over the course of 2–10 minutes.
 It will thicken until it forms a nearly solid foam, which then slowly dissipates.
 Frappés made with freshly brewed coffee or freeze-dried instant coffee, both of which contain significantly more oils than spray-dried instant coffee, produce only short-lived foams.
 Moreover, the method of preparing the frappé can impact the bubbles on top of the coffee.
 For example, making a frappé by using a handheld shaker produces finer, longer lasting, and more stable bubbles.